 Red Snapper Fishing

-If you are in town and want to experience a world class fishery, then a 6 hour Red Snapper fishing charter may just be what you need.
+If you want to have some fun and have a chance to catch some hard fighting fish, then a red snapper fishing trip may just be what you need.
+These hard fighting fish are iconic for Alabama.
+That is because our artificial reef system that we have built and contributed to is vast and can be very productive.
+You can catch these fish on 6 hour trips or longer.
+If you want a chance to catch a limit then a full day trip may be best for you.
 These popular fish offer anglers some great light tackle action that rivals any other fishery.
-Even though the Red Snapper season for 2012 is only 40 days, beginning June 1, these fish offer Orange Beach fishermen the opportunity to have some fun and experience a fight of a lifetime.
-It is not uncommon to catch 10 to 15 fish per person on a charter trip, but if they are out of season, you must release them.
-These Red Snapper have to be 16 inches total lenght to keep them in season, but the average fish we are catching on charters today is about 24 inches and weigh about 8 pounds.
+Beginning June 1, these fish offer Orange Beach fishermen the opportunity to have some fun and experience a fight of a lifetime.
+It is not uncommon to catch 5 to 10 fish per person on a charter trip, but if they are out of season, you must release them.
+These Red Snapper have to be 16 inches total length to keep them in season, but the average fish we are catching on charters today is about 16-18" inches and weigh about to 5 pounds.
 If you would like to experience some fun fishing, this fish will almost certainly please your group.

 About the Red Snapper